ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

 In addition to the variables provided as part of triggers you can also specify additional / overrides for [variables as data attribute](./analytics-vars.md#variables-as-data-attribute).
-If used, these data attributes have to be part of element specified as the `selector`
+If used, these data attributes have to be part of element specified as the [`selector`](#element-selector).

 #### Click trigger

 Use the click trigger (`"on": "click"`) to fire a request when a specified element is clicked.
-Use `selector` to control which elements will cause this request to fire:
+Use [`selector`](#element-selector) to control which elements will cause this request to fire.
+The trigger will fire for all elements matched by the specified selector.
-  - `selector` A CSS selector used to refine which elements should be tracked.
-Use value `*` to track all elements.
-The value of `selector` can include variables that are defined in inline or remote config.
-The variables will be expanded to determine the elements to be tracked.

 ```javascript
 "vars": {